lhagan/coffeelintmate/README.md

 *What are these things?* [CoffeeLint](http://www.coffeelint.org) is a style checker that helps keep CoffeeScript code clean and consistent.
-CoffeeLintMate brings this functionality to TextMate, displaying issues in a nicely formatted (thanks to [JSLintMate](http://rondevera.github.com/jslintmate/)) panel.
-It'll also check to make sure you code compiles.
+CoffeeLintMate brings this functionality to [TextMate](https://github.com/textmate/textmate), displaying issues in a nicely formatted (thanks to [JSLintMate](http://rondevera.github.com/jslintmate/)) panel.
+It'll also check to make sure your code compiles.

 Key features
 ----------